zfi2/FL-Studio-Discord-RPC/README.md

 - Uses only 2 external packages
 - Almost everything is commented, so the code is easily manageable and readable

-## (Current) Cons
+## Cons
-- No integration into actual FL Studio (meaning it must run in the background as a console app)
+- No integration into actual FL Studio (meaning it must run in the background as a console app) (as of now)
-- Has very little features as of now
+- Has very little features (as of now)

 ## Screenshots